-I’m not sure if elementary OS will ever directly support debian packages in future, but for now, thankfully there are still ways to solve this issue.
-Google Chrome comes packaged in debian package and elementary OS Loki won’t let you install by double-clicking on it.
+I’m not sure if elementary OS will ever directly support Debian packages in the future, but for now, thankfully there are still ways to solve this issue.
+Google Chrome comes packaged in Debian package from Google’s official download page.

-Install .deb packages in elementary OS Loki
+Install .deb packages on elementary OS Loki

-You can install debian packages by two methods including a command line way and GUI way, but both methods use ‘gdebi’ application installer.
+You can install Debian packages by two methods including a command line way and GUI way, but both methods use ‘gdebi’ application installer.

 The generic format of the command is as follows:

 Install Google Chrome on elementary OS Loki

 STEP 1: Download Google Chrome for your computer.

 STEP 2: By default settings, the downloaded file should go into the ‘Downloads’ directory.
 The file name should be similar to ‘google-chrome-stable_current_amd64.deb‘.

 STEP 3: Launch ‘Terminal’ and navigate into the ‘Downloads’ directory using CD command.